InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### purchasePrime

 Mint an Avastar Prime for a purchaser who has previously deposited funds.
-Invokable only by minter, when contract is not paused.
+Invokable only by minter role, when contract is not paused.
 This function does not emit an event, but if successful, the `AvastarTeleporter` contract will emit a `NewPrime` event.

 ```solidity